Genius is one percent inspiration and ninety-nine percent perspiration… Thomas Edison

 3. Professionalism.
 Once again it is about education … why is it important to dress the part, to act professional and to operate in a professional manner.
 Establishing the norm, setting the example and working with the team to achieve this state is the job of the leader but ultimately just becomes the way the team operates!

 4. Initiative.
-A tough one because you need to trust people to do what you expect of them and recognise when people go “above and beyond”.
+A tough one because you need to trust people to do what you expect of them and recognize when people go “above and beyond”.
 Hold up the good examples, reward them and and let everyone know that is the expectation.

 5. Respect.
 We all want and need rules and boundaries but this generations does not respond well to fear.
 The best way to motivate them to respect the rules is to tell them why those are the rules, explain the need and set the right example yourself.
 As a leader you can’t expect your team to operate at a higher level than you, so if you don’t follow the rules then you are telling them the rules don’t really matter!